Make-Magazine/makehub/wp-content/plugins/ld-visual-customizer/readme.txt

 == Changelog ==

-= 2.3.16 =
-* Fixes issue with price on course grid when no style is selected

-= 2.3.15 =
-* Fixes issues with price on course grid in recent release

-= 2.3.12 =
-* Changes load order of inline styling for focus mode issues in 4.0

-= 2.3.11 =
-* Safter fix for the 4.0 change in template loading

-= 2.3.10 =
-* Updates for 4.0 change in template loading

-= 2.3.9 =
-* More translations on course grid

-= 2.3.8 =
-* Feature: Set course grid course heading sizes
-* Feature: Set course grid body text size
-* Feature: Set course grid button text size
-* Fix: Fixes the custom sales page option
-* Fix: Fixes translations on course grid
-* Fix: Fixes source order issues on course grid colors

-= 2.3.7.1 =
-* Updated EDD plugin updater library to 1.9.0

 = 2.3.7.5 =
 * Fixes issue with icon picker on legacy
 * Fixes some responsive issues with grid template